logo

 What Research Shows about Decision Making

-In making difficult decisions, people often struggle with cognitive dissonance, the mental discomfort experienced when holding two or more conflicting beliefs, values, or attitudes (Festinger, 1957).
+In making difficult decisions, people often struggle with cognitive dissonance, the mental discomfort experienced when holding two or more conflicting beliefs, values, or attitudes.
+As highlighted by Dr. Alexandra Solomon, a relationship therapist, "Cognitive dissonance can create significant emotional turmoil, especially when our choices conflict with our core values."
 In this case, the mother may have experienced dissonance between the desire to help the zoo and the emotional attachment to her daughter's pony.
-This dissonance can lead to stress and discomfort, often motivating people to make decisions that alleviate this tension.
+This dissonance can lead to stress and discomfort, often motivating individuals to seek resolution through decisive action, as noted by Dr. Michele Gelfand, a cultural psychologist, who states, "The tension between conflicting emotions often pushes people toward making choices that resolve their internal conflicts."

 Analysis & Alternative Approaches